heat-tools/hot/README.md

 Command line helper utility for authoring and performing extended validation testing on [Heat](https://wiki.openstack.org/wiki/Heat) templates.
 The name comes from the acronym for Heat Orchestration Templates.
+This is a very Rackspace-y tool.
+If people are willing to help contribute, we can open up some of the more provider specific things like the linting functions.

 Requirements
 ============